 Capital projects during the President’s tenure include a dramatic expansion of the Campus Center, the refurbishment of historic Hoover Hall and upgraded media-ready classrooms.
 The new Science & Learning Center provides the campus with its largest academic building, modern laboratories and classrooms, and collaborative study areas used by students day and night.
 The Center’s construction also has enabled the expansion of Whittier’s science and allied health curriculum.
 The enhanced athletic facilities – including the renovation of the Graham Athletics Center and the Lillian Slade Aquatics Center – have fostered a thriving intramural program and helped the College attract over 450 Poet athletes, fielding 22 intercollegiate teams.
 Landscape changes to the campus are reducing water use and maintenance, while converting to a Mediterranean plant palette that adds beauty and celebrates Whittier’s purple and gold colors.

 President Herzberger began her academic career teaching psychology at Northwestern University before moving to Trinity College in 1980, where she held numerous administrative posts and founded the Consortium on High Achievement and Success (CHAS).
 President Herzberger has authored many articles and two books in the field of social psychology.
 She earned her B.A. from Pennsylvania State University and her master's and doctoral degrees from the University of Illinois.

 President Herzberger resides in the College's Wardman House, in the hills overlooking the campus, with her husband David, professor and head of the Hispanic Studies Department at the University of California, Riverside.
-The Herzbergers have two sons, Ben and Jeff, and a daughter-in-law, Amanda, and are proud grandparents of Norah, Whittier Class of 2031.
+The Herzbergers have two sons, Ben and Jeff, and a daughter-in-law, Amanda, and are proud grandparents of Norah and Julia.